bluesky66-dev/kibana/packages/kbn-test/src/jest/utils/testbed/README.md

 ## Motivation

-The HyperSec UI team built this to support client-side integration testing.
+The Elasticsearch UI team built this to support client-side integration testing.
 When testing complete "pages"  we get to test our application in a way that is closer to how a user would interact with it in a browser.
 It also gives us more confidence in our tests and avoids testing implementation details.